-87% of millennials (25-40-year-olds), 44% of Gen Xers (41–56-year-olds), and 41% of Boomers (55-75-year-olds) cite professional development as a priority in job hunting and as reason enough to change employers.
+87% of millennials (born between 1981 and 1996), 44% of Gen Xers (born between 1965 and 1981), and 41% of Boomers (born between 1946 to 1964) cite professional development as a priority in job hunting and as reason enough to change employers.
 Therefore, it should come as no surprise that today’s enterprises need professional coaching as part of their retention and recruitment strategies to remain competitive.

 The aim of professional business coaching is to help the employee grow and thrive, whilst also succeeding in business critical matters.
 But who should be your business coach?
 Do organizations always need to engage with external coaches or can managers and peers be effective?
 What are the pros and cons of each?

 In this article, we examine who is equipped to coach and how companies can get the best value for money.

 Can Anyone Be a Professional Business Coach?

 Simply put, no.

 Coaching can be provided by leaders and managers, who use it as part of their engagement and leadership style.
 It can also come from internal or external coaches specifically trained to deliver business coaching.

 Let us take a closer look at the difference between each type, as well as the benefits and challenges associated with each.

 Leaders and managers who enjoy coaching and facilitation as part of their leadership style need to be aware of limitations.
 This is not to question their ability to lead.
 Far from it.
 But by definition, company management cannot be completely neutral in a coaching relationship with the employee and it is important to acknowledge this.